gd-arnold/blog/content/writings/how-i-think-about-kubernetes.md

 Kubernetes is most often described as a container orchestration tool, but after you’ve spent some time with it, that mental model doesn’t always feel like the most useful way to think about what’s happening.

-In many cases for me Kubernetes feels less like an orchestrator and more like a platform where you declare the desired state of your infrastructure and let the system continuously work to match your intent.
+In many cases for me Kubernetes feels less like an orchestrator and more like a platform where you declare the **desired state** of your infrastructure and let the system **continuously** work to match your **intent**.

 That’s why I like to think of Kubernetes as a **runtime for declarative infrastructure with a type system**.
 Let me break it down.